ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

         2. `onUpdate` - to trigger the opening of the dropdown whenever the text after the **"@"** is updated.
         3. `onKeydown` - to handle key down events when the dropdown list is opened.
 The `props`, a parameter of this method, containing the keyboard event passed to the `nimble-rich-text-mention-list-box` component which has the `keyDownHandler()` method.
-This method handles the necessary key down handlers and for the rest it returns `false` to retain the same behavior of editor key down events.
+This method handles the necessary key down handlers for the dropdown list and for the other unused keys for the dropdown it returns
+           `false` to retain the editor's default behaviors.
-        4. `onExit` - to close the dropdown when focused away from the **"@"** character in the editor.
+        4. `onExit` - to close the dropdown when focused away from the **"@"** character and their substring in the editor.

 #### 2. _Markdown Format_:

-`@mention` - `<user-id-url>`.
-Since there is no built-in syntax for mentioning or tagging users or individuals in the [CommonMark](https://spec.commonmark.org/0.30/) flavor, we have decided to utilize the [Autolinks](https://spec.commonmark.org/0.30/#autolink) format in `CommonMark` flavor with userID URLs can be utilized for the unique value of `@mention` users.
+`@mention` - `<mention-url>`.
+Since there is no built-in syntax for mentioning or tagging users or individuals in the [CommonMark](https://spec.commonmark.org/0.30/) flavor, we have decided to utilize the [Autolinks](https://spec.commonmark.org/0.30/#autolink) format in `CommonMark` flavor with user URLs containing an user ID as a unique value of `@mention` users.

+_Pros_

 1. This markdown string offers the advantage of serving a dual purpose.
 Depending on the `pattern` specified in the configuration element, it can be rendered as a `mention` node.
 In the absence of a specified `pattern`, it remains a valid markdown format and is displayed as an absolute link.